spidey-169/Horswap/README.md

 - Removed NFT related features (unfortunately these only function by using centralized services)
 - Removed Subgraph (unfortunately this is also a centralized service)
 - Removed pages that require subgraph (mini portfolio, portfolio, NFTs, token pages, pool details, search bar etc)
-- Fiat currency selector has been removed (requires subgraph)
+- Removed fiat currency selector (requires subgraph)
 - Remove external routing, all routing is done using the default RPC or users wallet RPC
 - Removed UniswapX (UniswapX depends on centralized servers)
 - Settings have been moved to where the mini portfolio used to be